NextGenCMB/delensalot/docs/source/usage/quickstart.rst

     optional arguments:
-    -h, --help            show this help message and exit -p NEW                Relative path to config file to run analysis.
-    -r RESUME             Absolute path to config file to resume.
+    -h, --help            show this help message and exit -r RESUME             Absolute path to config file to resume.
     -s STATUS             Absolute path for the analysis to write a report.